Lisp-Stat/documentation/content/en/docs/Resources/xlisp.md

   Collection of XLisp and Common Lisp statistical routines
 ---

-Below is a partial list of the consoidated XLispStat packages from UCLA and CMU repositories.
+Below is a partial list of the consolidated XLispStat packages from UCLA and CMU repositories.
 There is a great deal more XLispStat code available that was not submitted to these archives, and a search for an algorithm or technique that includes the term "xlispstat" will